 Funder: Office of the Assistant Secretary for Health

-Summary: Supports research, education, partnerships, and technical assistance to address chronic disease and health access gaps in Indigenous (AI/AN or NHPI) populations.
+Summary: Supports research, education, partnerships, and technical assistance to address chronic disease and health care access gaps among Indigenous (AI/AN, NHPI) populations through evidence-based, community-driven strategies.

-This opportunity, administered by the Office of the Assistant Secretary for Health (OASH), Office of Minority Health (OMH), funds projects under the Center for Indigenous Innovation and Health (CIIH) initiative.
-The program aims to address chronic disease burden (such as obesity, hypertension, diabetes, and related conditions) and healthcare access disparities experienced by American Indian and Alaska Native (AI/AN) or Native Hawaiian and Pacific Islander (NHPI) populations.
-Funded projects are expected to implement evidence-based, community-driven frameworks and strategies tailored to a single Indigenous population of focus.
-Activities may include research, education, service delivery, partnership development, technical assistance, data capacity building, and dissemination of findings.
+This opportunity, offered by the Office of Minority Health (OMH) within the Office of the Assistant Secretary for Health, funds projects under the Center for Indigenous Innovation and Health (CIIH) initiative.
+The CIIH aims to address chronic disease burdens—such as obesity, hypertension, and diabetes—and health care access disparities experienced by American Indian, Alaska Native (AI/AN), Native Hawaiian, and Pacific Islander (NHPI) populations.
+Funded projects are expected to implement evidence-based frameworks and community-based strategies tailored to one specific Indigenous population of focus.
+Activities may include research, education, service delivery, partnership development, technical assistance, and dissemination, all with an emphasis on culturally grounded approaches, data capacity building, and sustainable health improvements.